wilfredinni/javascript-cheatsheet/docs/cheatsheet/array-methods.md

 ## Array Includes

-The `includes()` method in JavaScript is used to determine whether an array includes a certain value among its entries, returning true or false as appropriate.
+The `includes()` method is used to determine whether an array includes a certain value among its entries, returning true or false as appropriate.

 ```javascript
 let fruits = ['apple', 'banana', 'orange'];